Project funding

 See the list of all funding schemes here (PDF).

-Can I submit 2 proposals in project funding for the same deadline?
+Can I submit two proposals in project funding for the same deadline?

 No

-Can I submit a Lead Agency/WEAVE proposal at the SNSF and another project funding proposal at the same time?
+Can I submit a Weave/Lead Agency proposal to the SNSF and another project funding proposal at the same time?

 No, the SNSF will only evaluate one proposal per applicant per call.
-But you can submit a Lead Agency/WEAVE proposal at a partner agency and an SNSF project at the same time.
+But you can submit a Lead Agency/Weave proposal to be evaluated by a partner funding agency and a project to be evaluated by the SNSF at the same time.

 I have a Sinergia grant and two project funding grants ongoing.
 Can I submit another proposal?